-Eating healthy and losing weight seems downright impossible for many people.
+Eating healthy and losing weight may seem impossible for many people.

-Despite their best intentions, they repeatedly find themselves eating large amounts of unhealthy foods, despite knowing that it is causing them harm.
+Despite their best intentions, they repeatedly find themselves eating large amounts of unhealthy foods — knowing that it may cause them harm.

-The truth is... the effects of certain foods on the brain can lead to downright addiction.
+The truth is that the effects of certain foods on the brain make it hard for some people to avoid them.

-Food addiction is a very serious problem and one of the main reasons some people just can't control themselves around certain foods, no matter how hard they try.
+Food addiction is a serious problem and a major reasons why some people can't control themselves around certain foods — no matter how hard they try.

-This is very similar to several other eating disorders, including binge eating disorder, bulimia, compulsive overeating and having an "unhealthy" relationship with food.
+Food addiction is similar to several other eating disorders, including binge eating disorder, bulimia, compulsive overeating, and other unhealthy relationships with food.

-Processed junk foods have a powerful effect on the "reward" centers in the brain, involving brain neurotransmitters like dopamine (2).
+Processed junk foods have a powerful effect on the reward centers of your brain.
+These effects are caused by brain neurotransmitters like dopamine (3).

-Food addiction is not about a lack of willpower or anything like that, it is caused by the intense dopamine signal "hijacking" the biochemistry of the brain (3).
+Food addiction is not caused by a lack of willpower but results from a dopamine signal that affects the biochemistry of your brain ().

-There is no blood test available to diagnose food addiction.
-Just like with other addictions, it is based on behavioral symptoms.
+There is no blood test to diagnose food addiction.
+As with other addictions, it’s based on behavioral symptoms.

-Here are 8 common symptoms that are typical of food addicts:
+Here are 8 common symptoms of food addicts:

 - You frequently get cravings for certain foods, despite feeling full and having just finished a nutritious meal.

-- When you give in and start eating a food you were craving, you often find yourself eating much more than you intended to.
+- When you give in and start eating a food you craved, you often find yourself eating much more than intended.

-- When you eat a food you were craving, you sometimes eat to the point of feeling excessively "stuffed."
+- When you eat a food you craved, you sometimes eat to the point of feeling excessively stuffed.

-- You sometimes make excuses in your head about why you should eat something that you are craving.
+- You sometimes make excuses in your head about why you should eat something that you’re craving.